istiakahmedsarker/Estate-mastermind-client/README.md

 ## Technologies used:
 Tailwind CSS for a stylish and responsive design, ReactJS for a dynamic user interface, Express for a robust backend, Axios for efficient server communication, Firebase for secure authentication, and MongoDB for reliable data storage.

+* Why Should you buy it?
+ Transform property management with our Estate Management Project—seamless apartment hunting, secure payments, exclusive discounts, and personalized dashboards for users, members, and admins.
+Elevate your real estate journey with innovation and convenience.
 ## Features:

 * Responsive Design: Accessible on mobile, tablet, and computer.